Doctor Explains: Are Tampons Dangerous for Teens?

 Within the app, luna’s medical team gets lots of worried questions from teens asking about swimming or doing sports on their period, understandably they're worried about bulky period products showing through their PE kit, inhibiting movement and leaking.

-We really want to encourage girls to continue being active, through puberty and beyond, and tampons can be a great help with this.
+We really want to encourage girls to continue being active, through puberty and beyond, whether that’s with tampons or alternatives like period swimwear for teens.

 That being said, luna understands that there are also some scary things said about tampon use and the dangers of tampons, which might make you – as a parent – worried about buying or encouraging their use for teens.